-On 25 April 2019, the Alternative Reference Rates Committee announced its final recommendations for fallback provisions for floating rate notes that set their interest rates based upon the U.S. dollar London interbank offer rate ("USD LIBOR"), including the use of SOFR (as defined in Condition 6.7(II)).
+On 25 April 2019, the Alternative Reference Rates Committee announced its final recommendations for fallback provisions for floating rate notes that set their interest rates based upon the U.S. dollar London interbank offer rate ("USD LIBOR"), including the use of SOFR.
 As SOFR is a new benchmark with limited historical use in the international capital markets, its impact and development are uncertain.
 These uncertainties include the following: